loomio/loomio-docs/en/src/user_manual/threads/starting_threads/index.md

 See [Thread templates](https://help.loomio.com/en/user_manual/threads/templates/index.html#thread-templates) for more information about setting up and using thread templates.

 ### Oldest or Newest first?
 Change the order that comments are displayed in the thread.
-By default the oldest comments are at the top of the thread, and people scroll down to the most recent comments.
+By default the **Oldest** comments are at the top of the thread, and people scroll down to the most recent comments.

-Changing to Newest displays the most recent comments at the top of the thread.
+Changing to **Newest** displays the most recent comments at the top of the thread.
 This is useful for threads used for reporting information or progress.

-For example at Loomio we have a long thread running for customer feedback.
-As customer feedback is received, they are posted as comments in the thread, with the most recent at the top.
-Everyone in the Loomio group can then see the feedback, ask questions by replying, and easily find feedback for follow up.
+For example, at Loomio we have a long thread continously running for customer feedback.
+As customer feedback is received, the text is copied and posted as a comment in the thread - with the most recent comment at the top.
+Everyone in the Loomio group can then see the fresh feedback at the top of the thread, ask questions by replying, and easily find earlier feedback for follow up.

 ### How to display replies?
 You can choose comments to be displayed as: